dmnhard/ARK-Dino-Info/README.md

 *** History

+0.3:
+- Added map templates for The Center, Scorched Earth, Ragnarok.
+  Set MapTemplate in Configs\Config.txt to use necessary map template: uncomment necessary map (remove # at the beginning of line) and comment or remove all others lines with MapTemplate Also set SavePath to location of save-file of map.
+- New script CreateTestMaps.cmd to create test maps for debugging.
+  Useful for creating new map templates.
+- Added logging to ProcessArkSaves.log for troubleshooting.

 0.2:
 - Maps are created in JPEG format
 - Using DocumentFormat.OpenXml to read maps config from Excel.
 Removed dependency on "Microsoft Access Database Engine 2010".